 The ‘Following’ section reveals a lack of mapping with inconsistent posting layout and hidden ‘save’ button for postings if it contains over one image.

 To have the best mapping, unified layout and consistent button placements could be a solution.
-To be specific, having one post at a time with dots that indicates the stack of images and keeping the ‘+’ for all postings to be consistent with other sections the save button still can be shown when users enter the image can improve this page(Figure 9-mockup).
+To be specific, having one post at a time with dots and page numbers that indicates the stack of images and keeping the ‘+’ for all postings to be consistent with other sections the save button still can be shown when users enter the image can improve this page(Figure 9-mockup).